chihacknight/chihacknight.org/_posts/events/2016-02-23-potluck-and-open-hack-session.md

 While we eat, we'll build, share, and learn about civic tech!

+**Note:** this event was originally scheduled to be about the [Chi Hack Night's Open Data Pledge for Cook County State’s Attorney](/blog/2016/02/12/chi-hack-nights-open-data-pledge-for-cook-county-states-attorney.html), but unfortunately not enough candidates were able to attend.
+Stay tuned for updates on this and our pledge for [Cook County Clerk of the Circuit Court](/blog/2016/02/16/chi-hack-nights-open-data-pledge-for-cook-county-clerk-of-the-circuit-court.html)!

 #### Leadership Council #21

 We will have our **21st** [Chi Hack Night Leadership Council](http://chihacknight.org/leadership-council.html) at **8pm** after the group breakouts get started.
 This meeting is for discussing new ideas and ways to make the hack night better.
 Anyone is welcome to join!